inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/202-qgis-and-inasafe-in-contingency-plan.rst

 disaster scenarios.
 A good plan will likely answer questions such as:

-- what sort of disaster would be likely to happen?
+- what sort of disaster is likely to happen?
-- how widespread will the impact be?
+- how widespread might the impact be?
 - who is responsible for helping?
-- what can be given as aid?
+- what should be given as aid?
 - where are the priority areas?

 In other words, a contingency plan answers the question, who does what, where